UF-Carpentry/website/_pages/elections2023.md

 ## UF Carpentries Club Board Member Nominations for 2023-2024 are Open!

-**Nominations will close at midnight of October 8th.
-Submit your self-nomination now!**
+**Nominations for new members of the Carpentries Club Governing Board are open until Nov.
+20th- Submit your self-nomination now!**

 Are you interested in advancing informatics skills and reproducible science at UF?
 Join the UF Carpentries Club Governing Board!